sciencebox/kuboxed/README.md

   3. CVMFS Client: The CVMFS client to access scientific software libraries and packages from the WLCG grid.

+#### LDAP
+As satellite service, a local LDAP server is required by EOS, CERNBox, and SWAN to fetch user's information.

 -----

 ## Deployment Guidelines and Requirements